If you're driving from the area, here are several routes

 After a while you'll come to a third traffic circle.
 This one is so large you can't always see the other side, especially since a road overpass cuts right through the middle of it.
 Get in to it, then get out again at the very next exit for Route 1 North, which is about one quarter of the way around.
 This traffic circle is so large it's probably a tenth of a mile to that very next exit.
 The exit from the traffic circle leads slightly uphill into Route 1 North.

-If you're coming from the south or west on I95/128, take the exit onto 1 North.
-If you miss the exit for 1 North, rather than make a big U turn take the very next exit for I95 North and proceed by a slightly different route to where I95 and Route 1 diverge.
-This is more like a fork than a normal exit, the three lefthand lanes are 128 toward Goucester and the two righthand lanes are I95 toward New Hampshire.
+If you're coming from the south or west on I95(128), take the exit onto 1 North.
+If you miss the exit for 1 North, rather than make a U turn take the very next exit for I95 North and proceed by a slightly different route to where I95 and Route 1 diverge.
+This is more like a fork than a normal exit, the three lefthand lanes are 128 toward Gloucester and the two righthand lanes are I95 toward New Hampshire.
 If you see an exit for Forest or Centennial you've missed both Route 1 and I95.
 Take the Forest/Centennial exit, cross over 128, reenter 128 going south, and immediately take the I95 north exit.
 If you miss that too, keep going and take the very next exit to Route 1 north.

-If you exited onto Route 1 North, follow it a few miles through strip development as it interweaves with I95 which follows the same route.
+If you exited onto Route 1 North, follow it a few miles through strip development as it interweaves with I95 which follows a similar route.
 At one point the road will divide with the left lane remaining Route 1 North and the right lane entering I95.
 Stay to the left on Route 1.
-After a while the road, which is mostly extremely straight, will swing to the right and cross I95 on a bridge, then swing back to the left again.
-There will be another fork here.
-Be sure to stay on the right side of the fork, otherwise you'll make a big U turn and head south again.
+After a while the road, which is mostly straight, will swing to the right and cross I95 on a bridge, then swing back to the left again.
+There will be a couple of forks here.
+Be sure to stay on the right side of both of them, otherwise you'll either get stuck on I95 or make a giant U turn and head south again.
+The right forks will lead you off to a traffic light.

 The stretch of I95 South from just a few miles south of the New Hampshire/Massachusetts state border to past the exit you want is a big, fast, isolated road.
 Don't fall into a trance.
 You'll miss the exit.